mikepartelow/mikepartelow.github.io/docs/_posts/2024-05-05-self-improvement.md

 That was the inventor of Quicksort, [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare).

 Software is better overall when it's simpler.
+Software that is simple can be understood by more people.
 Software that doesn't exist at all has no maintenance cost and no bugs.

 If your practice is complexity, it may be ridiculous.